Guilford County assistance programs.

 The County Community Services Agency, Inc. runs the Weatherization Program.
 This can help people save money on their heating and summer cooling bills, and is free to low income families.
 Free upgrades can be made to your home.
 Phone (336) 229-7031

-Holiday programs help the less fortunate in Greensboro as well as across Guilford County.
+Free holiday programs help the less fortunate in Greensboro as well as across Guilford County.
 Businesses and individuals donate to a number of Christmas services, and as a result, qualified families living in or near poverty can get free toys for their child, Christmas meals or Thanksgiving food baskets, and other presents.
-A holiday meal service is also for the elderly and disabled, and click more information.
+A holiday meal service is also for the elderly and disabled, and click more details on free Christmas help Guilford County.

 Helping Hands is a faith based charity that runs an emergency program.
 There may be support for low income families that are facing a one time crisis, but they do have a form of income coming in the door.